datapane/datapane/README.md

 Datapane is a Python library which makes it simple to build reports from the common objects in your data analysis, such as pandas DataFrames, plots from Python visualisation libraries, and Markdown.

-Reports can be exported as standalone HTML documents, with rich components which allow data can explored and visualisations can be used interactively.
+Reports can be exported as standalone HTML documents, with rich components which allow data to be explored and visualisations to be used interactively.

-For example, create a report with a table viewer and an interactive plot:
+For example, if you wanted to create a report with a table viewer and an interactive plot:

 ```python
 import altair as alt